TimPut/timput.com/README.md

        $ nix-build
 in the repo root.
 The build products will be in a symlinked folder named result/

+n.b. this failed on me once when Pandoc was broken in the unstable Nix channel that I follow.
+To solve this, simply build against a different version of nixpkgs.
+There are multiple approaches to this.
+I simply build with $ nix-build -I nixpkgs=$(path to checked-out nixpkgs repo on stable branch)

 # To publish:
 With my setup, publishing is as simple as rsyncing the result folder to my host, [nearlyfreespeech.net](https://www.nearlyfreespeech.net), over ssh.